Cut, copy, and paste: Origins

 The term "cut and paste" comes from the traditional practice in manuscript editing, whereby people cut paragraphs from a page with scissors and paste them onto another page.
 This practice remained standard into the 1980s.
-Stationery stores sold "editing scissors" with blades long enough to cut an 8½"-wide page.
+Stationery stores sold "editing scissors" with blades long enough to cut an 8+1/2 in page.
 The advent of photocopiers made the practice easier and more flexible.

 The act of copying or transferring text from one part of a computer-based document ("buffer") to a different location within the same or different computer-based document was a part of the earliest on-line computer editors.
 As soon as computer data entry moved from punch-cards to online files (in the mid/late 1960s) there were "commands" for accomplishing this operation.
 This mechanism was often used to transfer frequently-used commands or text snippets from additional buffers into the document, as was the case with the QED text editor.